About Global Solidarity Challenge

-It is time for GSC 2016: SDG Edition!
-We are dividing into six teams centered around the SDGs.
+It is time for GSC 2017: Consumer Edition!
+We are dividing into five teams centered around over-consumption.
 That’s right!
-We are talking about -
+We are talking about team –

 Are you in?
 Want to join?
 It’s easy – just follow these steps!

-Choose your challenge!
+Step 2: Choose your challenge!
+The challenges are organized by team, but you can do whichever challenge you want!
 Here are a few ideas to get you started but feel free to be creative and come up with your own as well!